 - utilizing active recruiting practices during the search

 - conducting and documenting a fair selection process at each stage

 - organizing and managing interviews and campus visits

-The handbook also includes a sample template documents, such as the applicant and candidate evaluation tools.
+The handbook also includes sample template documents, such as the applicant and candidate evaluation tools.
 The applicant evaluation tool is designed for reviewing applicants’ files, and the candidate evaluation tool is intended for job candidate evaluations following the job talk.
 Both templates are provided with the expectation that departments will tailor them appropriately to meet individual needs.

 - Using Networking for Diverse Recruitment Presentation (1 hour): To schedule, contact Dr. Millie Rivera, Director of Faculty Diversity, Inclusion, and Well-being